magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/checkout-pages-not-loading-when-ad-blocker-is-enabled.md

 Prerequisites: An ad blocker must be installed and active in browser.

 1. In the Commerce Admin, enable and configure the Google Analytics functionality.
-1. Open a product page on the store front.
+1. Open a product page on the storefront.
 1. Add products to cart.
 1. Click the **Go to Checkout** link.